armeehn/BSP-OT/README.md

 ## Header only

-If you want to easily import BSP-OT into your project, feel free to use the header only file 'BSP-OT_header_only.h'.
+If you want to easily import BSP-OT into your project, feel free to use the header only file `BSP-OT_header_only.h`.
 It can then easily be used via something like:

 ```cpp
 #include "BSP-OT_header_only.h"